LORD-MicroStrain/SensorCloud/API/SensorMethods.md

         struct
         {
-            inttotalBytes;  /* number of bytes contained within the structure.
+            int totalBytes;  /* number of bytes contained within the structure.
 Allows us to skip streams that we don't care about or understand */ unit units<>;
         }timeSeriesInfo;